-"As a driver you have come to the A series.
-Be careful not to do as the Fanfulla plays in B".
+"As a driver you have come to the Serie A. Be careful not to do as Fanfulla, which plays in Serie B".

-But Castellotti answers, that the team of Lodi is almost an executive:
+But Castellotti answers that the team from Lodi is almost an executive:

 "Fanfulla will come back.
 There is a certain Camilloni goalkeeper that you will hear about.
 However, I do not feel like Fanfulla today.
 I am Milan".

 "By the way, what did it do with Juventus?"

 The mechanics of the Lancia, almost all Bianconeri fans, look at him amazed.
 Gigi, calm as always, continues:

 "When I enter the racing season, all my attention is on the engines".

 "How much do I understand you".

 The drivers are interrupted, as said, by the stories of Captain Botte, who among many of them confesses:

 "We often load monkeys from Asia.
 We deliver them to New York, where American scientists use them for their studies.
 They’re nice passengers, but they’re dangerous.
 One of them once turned inside the fuselage and opened all the doors it could find.
 So, a snake got freedom.
 It was a rather awkward moment.
 On another occasion I had an elephant as a passenger.
 It was necessary to block his feet so that he did not move, unbalancing the apparatus".